Neutrino mass limits and decaying dark matter: background evolution versus perturbations: Extended dark sector and neutrino masses

 where an overdot denotes a derivative with respect to cosmic time and $H=\dot a/a$ stands for the Hubble expansion rate.
 Equation~\eqref{eq:dcdm_rho} shows that the DDM energy density redshifts as non-relativistic matter but decays exponentially with lifetime $\tau_{\rm DDM}$, while Eq.~\eqref{eq:dr_rho} describes the corresponding energy injection into a relativistic component with equation of state parameter $w_{\rm DR}=1/3$.
 The total Hubble expansion rate thus exhibits a characteristic late-time reduction in the effective matter density, opposite to the behavior induced by massive neutrinos.
 This opposite evolution underlies the strong degeneracy between DDM and neutrino masses at the background level.

 We parameterize the initial abundance of the decaying component as

 and treat both $f_{\rm DDM}$ and $\Gamma_{\rm DDM}$ as free parameters.
 The standard $\Lambda$CDM limit is recovered for $\Gamma_{\rm DDM} \to 0$ or $f_{\rm DDM} \to 0$.
 Within this framework the cosmology is independent of the specific particle physics realization of the DM decay, in particular also of the DM mass.
 A more general class of scenarios converting DM into dark radiation has been discussed in \cite{Bringmann:2018jpr}.
+Let us mention that a similar behavior could arise in models of neutrino decays to massless dark particles~\cite{Doroshkevich:1989,Doroshkevich:1989bf,Chacko:2019nej,Barenboim:2020vrr,Escudero:2020ped,Chacko:2020hmh,FrancoAbellan:2021hdb,FrancoAbellan:2026ori}.
+Such models lead to similar background phenomenology as DDM with massive neutrinos, but a very different impact on the matter clustering \cite{Chacko:2019nej,FrancoAbellan:2021hdb}.